-Hand washing is one of the most important ways of controlling the spread of infections, especially those that cause diarrhoea and vomiting and the spread of Covid-19.
-We promote good hand washing procedures using liquid soap and water and the use of a hand dryer or paper towels to dry hands after using the toilet, before eating or handling food, after undertaking intimate care and handling animals and on entering and exiting the building and after coughing or sneezing.
+Hand washing is one of the most important ways of controlling the spread of infections, especially those that cause diarrhoea and vomiting and Covid-19.

+We promote good hand washing procedures using liquid soap and water and the use of a hand dryer or paper towels to dry hands after using the toilet, before eating or handling food, after undertaking intimate care and handling animals.